micronode/jot-user-guide/docs/jot4j.md

 * GSI3 - Indexed by calendar component

 ### Jot4j Commands
-Jot4j used the Command pattern to support operations on Mapper objects.
-The following commands are supported:
+Jot4j used the Command pattern to support operations on DynamoDB tables.
+Commands generally fit into two categories: a _Mapper command_ uses Mapper objects to update data (e.g. Create and Update commands), whilst _Table commands_ are used to directly manipulate a DynamoDB table (e.g. Delete commands).

-* CreateCalendar - create a new calendar definition
-* UpdateCalendar - update the properties of an existing calendar definition
-* DeleteCalendar - delete an existing calendar
-*
+Commands may also support batch operations whereby multiple entities may be updated in a single call, resulting in improved performance.

+### Filter Queries
+Jot4j supports querying via iCal4j filter expressions, which provide a query language for filtering iCalendar objects.